 You probably know that myopia — nearsightedness — causes faraway objects to appear blurry, but have you heard of ‘high myopia,’ the most severe form of nearsightedness?
 Knowing what myopia is and how to slow or halt its progression before it accelerates can lower your child’s risk of developing sight-threatening eye diseases later in life.

-At Switalski Eye Care in Plano we offer myopia management to help preserve your child’s vision.
+At Switalski Eye Care in East Plano we offer myopia management to help preserve your child’s vision.

 What Is High Myopia?